 Fast forward to this past Friday, I recommended to my fellow team members that we go to Black’s for our team lunch.
 They have a full menu available at lunch, but the best deal is to go for the Express Lunch.
 For $22, you get three courses: an appetizer, an entree, and a dessert.
 For an extra four dollars, you can add a glass of beer or wine.

 While the portions are smaller in the Express Lunch, it really is a great deal.
 I would categorize this restaurant as one of the more swankier restaurants in Bethesda.
-It is not as bad as it its neighbor, Woodmont Grill, who charges $17 for a burger.
-Both restaurants do, however, cater to the majority of Bethesda residents, which is to say people with a fair amount of money.
+It is not as bad as its neighbor, Woodmont Grill, who charges $17 for a burger.
+Both restaurants do, however, cater to the majority of Bethesda residents and business people, which is to say people with a fair amount of money.

 I have generally had a really good experience with the food here.
 I would highly recommend the white bean bruschetta from the starters menu.
 Topped with prosciutto and chimichurri, this is my kind of bruschetta (because it doesn’t involve raw tomatoes).
 I got the bruschetta on my first visit to this restaurant and was very satisfied.